Hi, I'm Steven Kozar, the guy behind this blog...

 Here's me with one of my "online mentors" Chris Rosebrough (This is when we first met in person, and I had just given him a print of my watercolor):

-Here's me and my new pastor, Joshua Janke (although he's much younger than me, he's the most knowledgable, trained and qualified pastor I've ever had!
-Plus, we joke around a lot):
+Here's me and my pastor, Joshua Janke, from Risen Savior Lutheran Church; although he's much younger than me, he's the most knowledgeable, trained and qualified pastor I've ever had!
+(Plus, we joke around a lot):

 Here's me with Craig Parton, from Issues, Etc. and The International Academy of Apologetics, Evangelism and Human Rights, where I studied in July of 2016:

-Here's the program of Fighting for the Faith from December of 2015 where Chris did an hour and a half interview with me.
+Here's the program of Fighting for the Faith from December of 2015 where Chris did a full interview with me.

-The way I see it, the church is not suffering for a lack of information-it's suffering because very few Christians are even looking at the information that's available (including too many pastors).
+The way I see it, the church is not suffering for a lack of information-it's suffering because very few Christians are even looking at the information that's available.
 All it takes is the correct starting point to discover the error in today's teachings.

 If your starting point is here: "my pastor is really nice (or smart, or tells good stories, or whatever) so I will just trust what he says" then all the information on earth is useless.
 But if you start here: "I'm going to find out for myself if this is true; I'm going to study God's Word for myself and I'm going to find the very best teachers" then a whole new world quickly emerges (and it's kinda scary at first).
 When I discovered all the other believers who were reaching similar conclusions as me (or who were, at least, asking the same questions as me), it gave me hope and encouragement.
 I hope that, ultimately, that will be the result of everyone visiting this site.